JCalderan/xebicon2019-spinnaker-handson/part1/introduction/README.md

 ### Cluster
 [Clusters](https://www.spinnaker.io/concepts/clusters/) are logical grouping of Server Groups.
-For instance, if we deploy successively three version of an application, Spinnaker will create one Cluster with three Server Group.
+For instance, if we deploy successively three versions of an application, Spinnaker will create one Cluster with three Server Group.

 ### Load Balancer
 Load balancer represent an Ingress resource balancing traffic between instances inside a Server Groups.